Erisia/cursetool-rs/README.md

 Basic cursetool reimplementation in Rust, using the unofficial Curse API

  - Creates YAML files with pinned versions from a Curse manifest file
-  - Generates a Nix mod description from a YAML manifest
+  - Generates a Nix mod Description from a YAML manifest

 ## Getting Started (assuming Nix is installed)
 If you have direnv and lorri set up, you can run `direnv allow` once to set up your environment whenever you enter the directory.
 Otherwise, use `nix-shell`.